Sue Rossiter Adv.Dip.Psych.Couns., Registered MBACP

 All of us at times can find we are struggling or feeling unhappy ……with ourselves, others or a specific situation …..and are wanting or needing things to change.
 And whether it is something that is going on now or is rooted in the past and early experiences, counselling and therapy can help.

-I have over fourteen years experience working with individuals and couples.
+I have over twenty years experience working with individuals and couples.
 My method of working is primarily psychodynamic, which means exploring the past to make sense of present feelings and behaviour but I also draw from a range of therapeutic approaches that will best suit you and your specific needs.

 I work with many kinds of difficulties, with particular interest in: